sprasapradip/proteus-project/README.md

 The Scoring Board project aims to create a basic electronic scoring system that can be used for various games, sports, or events.
 The system utilizes an Arduino board to keep track of scores and displays the scores on a simulated display in Proteus.

 ### Repository Link: [Scoring Board](https://github.com/sprasapradip/proteus-project/tree/main/scorring%20board)
+## Features
+- Keep track of two teams' scores in real-time.
+- Simulated display of scores using Proteus.
+- Simple and user-friendly interface.

+## Getting Started
+To get started with this project, follow the instructions below.

 ## Project Overview